XWolfOverride/Sunfish/doc/plugins.md

 Also is hight recomendable to set the startup program on debug as the Sunfish.exe inside bin/debug folder.

+Create a class that inherits SunfishService and implement Process method.

+The call object contains methods for accessing request and response.

 # Use the plugin

 Place the plugin on the same path ans sunfish.exe